Totila: Early life

 "Totila" was the nom de guerre of a man whose real name was Baduila, as can be seen from the coinage he issued.
 "Totila" is the name used by the Byzantine historian Procopius, who accompanied the Byzantine general Belisarius during the Gothic War, and whose chronicles are the main source of information for Totila.
 According to Henry Bradley, 'Totila' and 'Baduila' are diminutives of Totabadws.
-Born in Treviso, Totila was a relative of Theudis, king of the Visigoths, and a sword-bearer; a role that made for a good career among his kin.
+Historian Marco Cristini has proposed that the consistent use of the name "Totila" by Procopius and other Eastern Roman authors, rather than the Gothic king's actual name "Baduila" (as attested on contemporary coinage), may have served a propagandistic purpose.
+Cristini argues that this naming choice was likely encouraged by Emperor Justinian as a means of delegitimising the Gothic leader.
+The name "Totila," potentially perceived as diminutive or less dignified, could have been employed to reinforce the narrative of Baduila as a mere usurper or rebel, rather than a legitimate monarch.
+Given the numismatic evidence, Cristini contends that the true name was certainly known to Byzantine authors, suggesting that its omission was a deliberate rhetorical strategy.
+Born in Treviso, Totila was a grandnephew of Theudis, king of the Visigoths, and a sword-bearer; a role that made for a good career among his kin.

-Totila was elected king of the Ostrogoths in 541 after the assassination of his uncle Ildibad and having surreptitiously engineered the assassination of Ildibad's short-lived successor, his cousin Eraric, in 541.
+Totila was elected king of the Ostrogoths in 541 after the assassination of his uncle Ildibad and having surreptitiously engineered the assassination of Ildibad's short-lived successor Eraric, in 541.
 Like Alaric I, Totila was quite young when he became king and was declared such by the Goths to recover dominion over the Italians.
 The official Byzantine position, adopted by Procopius and even by the Romanized Goth, Jordanes—writing just before the conclusion of the Gothic Wars—was that Totila was a usurper.
 According to historian Peter Heather, as Ildebadus's nephew, Totila nonetheless hailed from a prominent Gothic family, one that surrounded and "even occasionally challenged Theodoric's Amal dynasty".